react-epfl/padoc-lib/README.md

 This library provides multihop support, meaning that message routing between two points is entirely handled by intermediate peers.
 Two routing strategies have been implemented so far:
 * Broadcast: we use a basic Flooding algorithm and the destination group checking is performed by each receiving peer
-* Multicast: we use the 6Shots algorithm, which is a real multicast algorithm using location information for routing optimization
+* Multicast: we use the 6Shots algorithm, which is a real multicast algorithm using location information for route optimization

 So far, the library works as expected, but still misses some important features:
-* Device signal range too short (up to 40m)
 * No message reliability support
 * No congestion control support
-The major limitations come from the fact that there is still no transport layer.
+The major limitations come from the fact that there no transport layer is still implemented.

 ## Features